-But how many C-Sections is too many?
+One C-Section isn’t terribly risky, even two C-Sections is tolerable but how many C-Sections is too many?

 Fortunately many of these women have done fine and will even boast the fact.
 However, each time they undergo another surgery they put themselves and their babies at greater risk.

 VBAC’s are slowly becoming more accepted by doctors and VBAC support is growing, especially for women who have had only one previous C-Section, which is great news for moms who really do NOT want more surgery.

 What Are The Risks Of Having Multiple C-Sections?

-- Blood transfusions
+- Heavy bleeding or Blood transfusions

 - Placental problems such Placenta Accreta and Placenta Previa.